About Us

 The Douglas D. Kramer Award recognizes excellence in judicial administration in Idaho’s state courts through demonstrated character and action.

-The Magistrate Judges Association’s Legacy Award was created to recognize a judge’s dedicated leadership and service to their community, colleagues and citizens.
+Through the Legacy Award, the Magistrate Judges Association honors a judge for their dedicated and noteworthy leadership and service to their community, colleagues and citizens.